Please check back for upcoming events.

 Watauga Residential College is located in the Living Learning Center, on the west side of campus, featuring four-person suites, kitchens, lounges, classrooms, an art studio, a music room, and a library.

 A very important aspect of Watauga is the community that forms through shared academic work and living experiences.
 No barriers separate the academic, cultural, and social components of Watauga students, faculty, and staff.
 In Watauga, the community forms the basis for all that happens.
 At the same time, you remain free to pursue your choice of a major and can enjoy a variety of student activities offered by Appalachian, including intramurals, service clubs, student government, fraternities and sororities.
 You get all the benefits of a comprehensive university as well as the close ties inherent in a small learning community.

 All students accepted at Appalachian State are eligible to participate in the program.
 We seek an interesting mix of students who are interested in exploring life in all of its fascinating forms and want to be involved in the world around them.

 McFarlane International Travel and Research Endowment

-This endowment provides support for students currently active in Watauga Residential College (WGC) and enrolled in a university sponsored study abroad trip or semester abroad.
-Students must have completed twelve semester hours of Investigations coursework, be enrolled in a research project relevant to the study abroad, and be mentored by a WGC faculty member.
+This endowment provides support for students currently active in Watauga Residential College (WRC) and enrolled in a university sponsored study abroad trip or semester abroad.
+Students must have completed twelve semester hours of Investigations coursework, be enrolled in a research project relevant to the study abroad, and be mentored by a WRC faculty member.
 Administration related to this endowment is the responsibility of the College of Arts and Sciences in collaboration with Watauga Residential College.
 The endowment: McFarlane Family International Travel and Research Endowment.